liborty/fdiv/README.md

 - When the numerator is zero, 0.0 is immediately returned.

 - Automatically calculates with the maximum precision.
-Truncation error wil be less than 5E-19.
+Truncation error will be less than 5E-19.

 - When `numerator > denominator,` then the answer is composed from numerator/denominator integer division, followed by the decimal point and then the upscaled remainder divided by the denominator, which gives the digits after the decimal point.
 This maintains the 5E-19 guaranteed precision even for some  quite large numbers.
 For example: